International Travel Awards

 A member of the International Travel Awards Committee is eligible to apply for a travel award; in this case an interim committee member from his or her College will be selected to replace the regular committee member for the round of competition in which he or she applies.

-The applicant is responsible to notify their Department Head and Dean if the conference/event is located in a Restricted Travel Area.
+The applicant is responsible to notify their Academic Unit Leader (Department Head/Director) and Dean if the conference/event is located in a Restricted Travel Area.
 Restricted Travel Area is defined as any location for which: (a) the U.S. Department of State (DOS) has issued an overall Level 3 or Level 4 Travel Advisory; (b) the Centers for Disease Control and Prevention (CDC) has issued a Warning Level 3; or (c) Missouri State University has restricted travel.
-The Dean and Department Head are responsible for checking the travel location to determine whether travel is both safe and important/valuable to the university, prior to giving their approval on the application.
+The Dean and Academic Unit Leader are responsible for checking the travel location to determine whether travel is both safe and important/valuable to the university, prior to giving their approval on the application.

 Eligible activities